QinyangYu/qinyangyu.github.io/index.md

 I am currently a second-year graduate student in the [Master of Science in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).
 I earned my bachelor's degree in Economics and a minor in Mathematics from [The Chinese University of Hong Kong, Shenzhen (CUHKsz)](https://www.cuhk.edu.cn/en).

-My current research interests lie in social networks and computational social science (CSS).
-Substantively, I focus on human dynamics in networks and complex social systems, in particular how information, opinions, and behaviors diffuse to shape collective outcomes, both empirically and theoretically.
+My current research focuses on social networks and computational social science (CSS).
+Substantively, I study human dynamics in networks and complex social systems, in particular how information, opinions, and behaviors diffuse to shape collective outcomes, both empirically and theoretically.
 Methodologically, I am also interested in network-based causal inference and experiments, as well as mathematical or game-theoretic modeling in networked settings.

 ## Research Interest